 Area of Study

+Currently, in Iran, cycling as a means of urban transportation has a relatively low social image.
+In Iran, apparently, non-recreational use of this vehicle has decreased.
+Unlike in the recent past, the attendance of employees at their workplace by bicycle is less observed, which indicates a negative change in its use.
+In recent years, a 24-kilometer dedicated cycling route was built, and Tehran Municipality, as the trustee of non-motorized transportation infrastructure development, is developing it, although the share of cycling among other modes of transportation in Tehran is less than 1%.

 The study area is Tehran, the capital of Iran, which is one of the most populated cities in the Middle East.
-The industrial growth of this city caused that, according to the official meteorological data, there were only 26 days of clean air last year.
+The industrial growth of this city caused that, based on the official meteorological data, there were only 26 days of clean air last year.
 Another big problem of this city is its heavy traffic, which despite the creation of BRT lines and new metro stations, its traffic problem has not been solved yet.

-As mentioned, the study area is in the city of Tehran, although a smaller area in the center of the city is considered for face-to-face interviews with the interviewees which can be seen as the red spot in fig 1.
+As mentioned, the study area is in the city of Tehran, although a smaller area in the center of the city is considered for face-to-face interviews with the interviewees, which can be seen as the red spot in fig 1.
 The reason for choosing this range is that it includes different levels of society, including employees and students.
 On the other hand, this range includes a complete sample of public transportation systems in the country, which makes the statistical sample more accurate.

+Methodological steps of the study can be seen in figure 2.